ron93/recipes/README.md

 recipes
 ========

-recipies of some dishes that i like.
+recipes of some dishes that i like.

 toasted cheese sandwiches